bradleyap/Watson-news-sample-room-java/README.md

 1. Click the `connect` button
 2. Try entering some "User Initiated Commmands"

 This particular room has a "/news" command which you can try out.
-Just type "/news" followed by the name of a company and then click on .
+Just type "/news" followed by the name of a company and push the `ENTER` key.

 ```
 /news Pivotal